sejlaali/lastify/react-project2/README.md

 - Find and use external api
-- Render artist's top songs, or actual song searched based on user input -Click event on image of song(s) that sends user to a different component
+- Render artist's top songs, or actual song searched based on user input
+- Click event on artist name that shows artist bio summary

 #### PostMVP